 Since opening in October, 1991 the Center has welcomed more than 75,000 visitors from all fifty states and 38 foreign countries.
 On March 5, 2009, the Center for Arts & History experienced a fire that closed the Main Street location for over a year.

-Today, the Center is restored and back in business!
-The building also houses LCSC Continuing Education & Community Events.
+Today, the Center is restored and home to many Center progrmas and exhibits!
+The building is also home to LCSC Continuing Education .

 The Mission of the LCSC Center for Arts & History is to connect campus to community and the world through education and experiences in arts, culture, and the humanities.